 How is my placement assessed?

-You must produce a placement portfolio throughout all three years.
+You must produce a portfolio during your placements in year two and three.
 These include self-reflection pieces, which will help you become a more proficient practitioner.
 You will also produce material for the organisation where you are on placement.
 These could include, health promotional leaflets, reports or strategies.

 How long do my placements last?

 In the second year, you are expected to undertake a minimum of 150 hrs, and in the third year 225hrs in management practice.
 Employers prefer these hours to be completed over the period of the academic year so they can get to know you and ensure they can meet their placement learning outcomes.
 This also allows students with jobs or families to do the placement alongside their other commitments.